danslo/Danslo_Aop/README.md

 ## Limitations / Future Work
 - When running in production mode (``Mage::getIsDeveloperMode()`` returns false), class files are currently stored in ``var/cache/aop``.
 Preferably we would add an additional Magento cache type and hook Go AOP! into it.
 - We currently only support method interception by registering aspects, but the world of AOP is so much more.
 We should probably implement some of those other features.
-- Since we mimic how ``Varien_Autoload`` finds classes, we currently can't rewrite controllers.
-This should be a very easy hurdle to overcome.

 ## License